HCaldwell95/watery-wordplay-wreck/README.md

 4. In <em>Gitpod</em>, change the directory to the location you would like the cloned directory to be located.
 5. <em>Type</em> <code>git clone</code>, and <em>paste</em> the link you copied in step 3.
 6. Press <em>Enter</em> to have the local clone created.

-The live link can be found here - <https://github.com/HCaldwell95/salt-and-stone-studios>

 ## Credits